A hill on top in the Verduno region

 La Morra (Barolo)

 The small, pretty village of La Morra is the focal point for what is in fact the largest commune in the appellation, both in terms of production and area under vine.
 The wines of La Morra have a reputation for elegance, perfume, and finesse, even if the reality is a little more complex.
-Given that there are 62 wineries physically located in La Morra, and many who vinify wine from the area elsewhere, it is unsurprising that La Morra plays host to a wide range of Barolo styles.
+Given that there are 62 wineries physically located in La Morra, and many who vinify grapes from the area outside, it is unsurprising that La Morra produces a wide range of styles.
 Overall though, the facts are that it is, with Monforte d’Alba, the highest commune, which means extreme shifts in temperature between day and night – perfect for ripening Nebbiolo with huge perfumes and fresh acidities.
-La Morra can be broken down in to three (premium) sub-regions, each producing wines in subtly different styles.
-First, the vineyards around Santa Maria; the wines here tend to be correct and solid, if perhaps not enormously complex.
-Second, the cluster of vineyards around the hamlet of Annunziata – home to the mighty Rocche dell Annunziata and the lesser-known but high quality Arborina and Torriglione.
+In practice, La Morra can be divided in to three sub-regions, each producing wines in subtly different styles.
+First, the vineyards around Santa Maria; the wines here tend to be correct and solid, grown on a heavier clay base at generally lower elevations.
+Second, the cluster of vineyards around the hamlet of Annunziata – home to the mighty Rocche dell’ Annunziata and the lesser-known but high quality Arborina and Torriglione crus.
 Here the wines tend to be rounder and fuller with marked violet and rose perfumes.
-And lastly, the vineyards on the small but steep ridge comprising La Serra, Cerequio, Brunate and Fossati; Champions League sites which marry La Morra’s hallmark perfume and seductive profile with a certain mineral austerity.
+Lastly, the vineyards on the small, steep “Rocche” ridge comprising La Serra, Cerequio, Brunate and Fossati; Champions League sites which marry La Morra's trademark seductive character with a certain mineral austerity.
 The commune’s overall soil composition is complex but, like Barolo, is comprised primarily of silty-clay-sandy Tortonian soils with pockets of limestone.

 A view of a vineyard on a hill looking downwards in the La Morra region